Imagine Friendsgiving as a Magazine

 And I have that and I hate it, but I also love it because inside that cardboard box is a magazine that we spent six, seven months working on and pouring over and sweating over and crying.
 I love the chaotic emails about distribution and, “Sit, we didn’t make the boat.
 So the magazine is going to be a week late.”

-And what does that going to mean for everything?
+And what is that going to mean for everything?
 It is—don’t get me wrong, it’s a total nightmare, but it’s almost a fantasy inside that nightmare, because what we’re doing is something I fully believe in.
 I’ve worked at places where I didn’t believe in the product and that situation—no matter what industry—I don’t think it’s a healthy thing because you’re not in it.
 Right now I have the benefit of truly living in it.
 Breathing, being Family Style, but also enjoying it.
 So it is a win-win for me, even though it is very stressful.

 Arjun Basu: There are people who love the assembly of it, but it’s also a massive pain in the ass.
 So someone who admits that they love making a magazine is maybe saying more about them than they care to admit.